jahangir842/video-streaming/ffmpeg-streaming-with-RTSP.md

 - **`-f rtsp`**: Specifies RTSP as the output format.
 - **`rtsp://192.168.1.100:8554/stream`**: The RTSP server’s address and stream path.
 Replace `192.168.1.100` with the server's IP address and ensure port `8554` is open.

-The RTSP Simple Server will now stream the media to the specified endpoint (`/stream`).
+The MediaMTX Server will now stream the media to the specified endpoint (`/stream`).

 #### **Streaming Live Content (e.g., Webcam)**: